crsuzh/SwissRN/content/organisation/index.md

 We expect that institutions seeking membership of SwissRN will want to develop capacity to deliver a research improvement strategy, and to work with SwissRN to develop a strategy for ensuring the sustainability of SwissRN in the medium- and long-term, and to build a community of institutions focused on research improvement.

-Interested institutions please send an email to [Eva Furrer](mailto:eva.furrer@uzh.ch).
+Interested institutions please send an email to [Manuela H&ouml;fler](mailto:manuelamaria.hoefler@uzh.ch).

 ### Stakeholders  {#stakeholders}
 Stakeholders who support the SwissRN form the Stakeholder Engagement Group with the goal of